A short term marriage is a marriage duration of 5 years or less.

-And just because divorce after short marriages are more common these days, it doesn’t mean they hurt any less.
-Or are any less complicated than ones that end in divorce after 10 years of marriage or more.
+And just because divorce after short marriage is more common these days, it doesn’t mean it hurts any less.
+Or is any less complicated than divorce after 10 years of marriage or more.

 Well, it really varies greatly from state-to-state.

-But in my opinion, it's one that ends in divorce after 5 years of marriage, or less.
+But in my opinion, it's a marriage that ends in divorce after 5 years or less.

-Because it's usually around the 5 year mark where spouses tend to fully co-mingle assets, start accumulating joint property and debt and have children.
+Because it's usually around the 5-year mark that spouses tend to fully co-mingle assets, start accumulating joint property and debt, and have children.

-I’ve personally known couples who divorced after a very short time (2 years).
-And spent more time fighting in court and mourning the loss of their marriage than they did being married.
+I’ve personally known couples who divorced after a very short time.
+And spent more time fighting in court and mourning the loss of their marriage than they did actually being married.

 But it's important to define a short term marriage.

-These are just a few of the many things that need to be discussed when talking about divorce after short marriages.
+These are just a few of the many topics that need to be discussed in divorce after a short duration marriage.

-You might think that a divorce settlement is simpler if it is for a shorter term marriage.
-Especially if there are no children involved because there's no parenting plan, child custody or child support to resolve.
+You might think that a divorce settlement is simpler if it's for a shorter term marriage.
+Especially if there are no children involved because there's no need to create a parenting plan, and there's no child custody or child support to resolve.